 University of West Alabama, Livingston, AL

-Tracy has served the college on the mass communications faculty full time for 15 years teaching graphic design, public relations, persuasion theory, and women and media.
-She also teaches in the core curriculum, notably Transitions I (the first-year seminar) and Connections (the senior capstone course).
+Tracy served the college on the mass communications faculty full time for 15 years teaching graphic design, public relations, persuasion theory, and women and media.
+She also teaches in the core curriculum, notably Transitions I (the first-year seminar) and Connections (the senior capstone course), as well as in the Women’s & Gender Studies program.

 Tracy’s research interests have focused on the cultural impact of mass mediated messages—particularly the portrayal of gender, race, sexual orientation, age, and socioeconomic class.
 Her dissertation tells the story of the startup of Southern Living magazine in 1960s Birmingham.